vanga/meliora/README.md

 Main aim
 -----------------
-The aim of this package is to provide credit risk practioners with the tools to develop their credit risk models without the need to implement standard tooling.
-All tests should be covered with unit tests and algorithms should be replicated using other tools to avoid errors.
+The aim of the package is to provide all common tests used by today's modellers when developing, maintaining and validating their PD, LGD, EAD and prepayment models.
+The aim of this package is to provide credit risk practioners with the tools to develop their credit risk models without reinventing the wheel.

 Main Features
 -----------------